TheEightBot/enterprise-application-patterns-using-maui/introduction.md

   Validations   Contains classes involved in validating data input.

-  ViewModels    Contains the application logic that\'s exposed to pages.
+  ViewModels    Contains the application logic that's exposed to pages.

   Views         Contains the pages for the app.
   --------------------------------------------------------------------------

 ## **Platform projects**

 The platform projects contain effect implementations, custom renderer implementations, and other platform-specific resources.

-# Summary
+## Summary

-Xamarin\'s cross-platform mobile app development tools and platforms provide a comprehensive solution for B2E, B2B, and B2C mobile client apps, providing the ability to share code across all target platforms (iOS, Android, and Windows) and helping to lower the total cost of ownership.
+Xamarin's cross-platform mobile app development tools and platforms provide a comprehensive solution for B2E, B2B, and B2C mobile client apps, providing the ability to share code across all target platforms (iOS, Android, and Windows) and helping to lower the total cost of ownership.
 Apps can share their user interface and app logic code, while retaining the native platform look and feel.

 Developers of enterprise apps face several challenges that can alter the architecture of the app during development.
-Therefore, it\'s important to build an app so that it can be modified or extended over time.
+Therefore, it's important to build an app so that it can be modified or extended over time.
 Designing for such adaptability can be difficult, but typically involves partitioning an app into discrete, loosely coupled components that can be easily integrated together into an app.